All About Microsoft Windows And Technology !!!

 Check for Windows Updates

 Microsoft regularly releases updates and patches to improve system stability, security, and compatibility.
-These updates often include bug fixes, driver updates, and other enhancements that can address known issues, including driver-related problems that cause the “Driver IRQL Not Less or Equal” BSOD error.
+These updates often include bug fixes, driver updates, and other enhancements that can address known issues.
+Checking for and installing available updates ensures your system is up-to-date and less susceptible to errors.

 Ensure your Windows 10 is up to date with the latest updates